dinhomathias/Amc/Webhooks.md

 The `openssl` utility will ask you a few details. **Make sure you enter the correct FQDN!** If your server has a domain, enter the full domain name here (eg. `sub.example.com`).
 If your server only has an IP address, enter that instead.
 If you enter an invalid FQDN (Fully Qualified Domain Name), you won't receive any updates from Telegram but also won't see any errors!

 ## Choosing a server model
-There actually is a third requirement: A HTTP server to listen for webhook connections.
+There actually is a third requirement: a HTTP server to listen for webhook connections.
 At this point, there are several things to consider, depending on your needs.

 ### The integrated webhook server
 The `python-telegram-bot` library ships a custom HTTP server, based on the CPython `BaseHTTPServer.HTTPServer` implementation, that is tightly integrated in the `telegram.ext` module and can be started using `Updater.start_webhook`.
 This webserver also takes care of decrypting the HTTPS traffic.
 It is probably the easiest way to set up a webhook.